jorjuarez/DISA-STIG-Hardening-with-PowerShell-WN10-SO-000005/README.md

 ---
 ## Disclaimer
-These scripts are provided as-is.
+This script is provided as-is.
 Always test them in a non-production environment before deploying to live systems.
 The user assumes all risk associated with running these scripts.

 ---
 ## Connect With Me